MichaelRWolf/wendy-ai/critiques_from_team_POV.md

 - Keeps vision connected across tracks (knowledge, marketing, automation) so work products stay coherent.
 - Acts as translator between spiritual framework and technical scaffolding, protecting authenticity while enabling scale.

+### If Success (Knowledge Architect)

+- Rhythm becomes the trusted operating system—teams know exactly what’s next, momentum compounds, and Wendy gains a living knowledge engine ready for future offerings.
+- Enables effortless handoff to future collaborators because workflows, checkpoints, and definitions are crystal clear.
+- Demonstrates that soulful work and disciplined systems can co-exist, inspiring clients and peers to adopt similar structures.

+### How It Could Fail (Knowledge Architect)

+- If the cadence ossifies or loses touch with marketing and revenue priorities, teams may ignore it and revert to ad-hoc requests.
+- Overemphasis on documentation without shipping outcomes could create “process theater” and erode trust.
+- Without regular retrospectives, blind spots may persist (e.g., missing registers, outdated folders), causing rework later.

 ## Content Librarian / Metadata Specialist

 ### Key Work (Content Librarian)